-- 45. (4) The requirement under subsection 39(3) for a recognized trade repository to make transaction-level data reports available to the public does not apply until July 29, 2016.. - 11.
-The Policy is changed by adding the following new guidance immediately following the guidance relating to section 45:
+45. (4) The requirement under subsection 39(3) for a recognized trade repository to make transaction-level data reports available to the public does not apply until January 16, 2017..

+14. The Policy is changed by adding the following immediately following section 45:

-1. The instructions provided at item 1 of this Appendix describe the types of derivatives for which the data fields described in Table 1 must be publicly disseminated by a recognized trade repository.
+1. The instructions provided at item 1 of Appendix C describe the types of derivatives for which a recognized trade repository must make the data in the fields described in Table 1 available to the public.